Southern Leyte: Industries

+Infrastructure

 Communication

 Postal communication is the main mode of communication in the province.
 There are five telephone exchange companies operating in the province and two radio stations.
-These two radio stations (Radio Natin and DYSL) are located in Sogod.
+These two radio stations (Radyo Natin and DYSL) are located in Sogod.

 Transportation

 The road network of Southern Leyte consists of major arterial highways that link the province to Leyte, passing through two major outlets.
 On the western part is the Maasin-Mahaplag-Baybay and the central part by the Mahaplag-Sogod road via the Maharlika Highway.
 On the eastern part of the province, the opening of the new Abuyog-Silago Roads provides fast and convenient travel to the eastern towns of Southern Leyte.
 Maharlika road contributes to the development of the province.

 There are six designated bus terminals in Southern Leyte: Maasin, Liloan, Sogod, San Juan, Hinunangan and Silago.
 However, these terminals are open spaces used by buses as parking areas and are therefore not equipped with buildings and other facilities.

-Southern Leyte has a total of 11 seaports, two of which are declared as national ports, the Maasin and Liloan ports, and the 10 are municipal ports.
+Southern Leyte has a total of eleven seaports, two of which are declared as national ports, the Maasin and Liloan ports, and the 10 are municipal ports.
 Of these 10 ports, five are operational: Maasin, Liloan, Saint Bernard, San Juan and Sogod.
 By sea, travel to Cebu from Maasin port takes an average of six hours and a maximum of two hours.
 A ferryboat from Liloan to Surigao takes three hours.

-The province has only one existing airport, Panan-awan Airport located in Maasin City.
-At present, however, the airport does not service any commercial flight.
-It has no terminal and can only accommodate aircraft for general aviation weighing 12000 lbs and below at daytime.
+The province has one existing airport, Panan-awan Airport located in Maasin.
+The airport does not service any commercial flight.
+It has a lone passenger terminal and can only accommodate aircraft for general aviation weighing 12000 lbs and below at daytime.
 It is considered a feeder airport with a total runway length of 1200 m and width of 30 m.